saparikh/bf-ansible-demo/README.md

-# Tutorials for the batfish.base role
+# Ansible Tower tutorials for the batfish.base role

-This repository contains example playbooks that show how to use Batfish in conjunction with Ansible.
+This repository contains example playbooks that you can use in conjunction with Ansible Tower.

 - [tutorial1_extract_facts.yml](playbooks/tutorial1_extract_facts.yml): Shows how to retrieve facts about network devices